MS Civil Rights Museum

 Whether you’re in the mood for authentic soul food, Caribbean eats, Cajun cuisine, or even a pig-ear sandwich, Jackson’s restaurant scene has you covered.

-James Beard award-winning Bully’s Soul Food has all the classics from turkey necks and greens to fried green tomatoes and neckbones.
+James Beard nominated Sambou's African Kitchen serves Gambian food on the city's Northside while Jame Beard award-winning Bully’s Soul Food has all the classics from turkey necks and greens to fried green tomatoes and neckbones in West Jackson.
 For a taste of the Caribbean, Godfrey’s is your spot.
 Be sure to order the jerk chicken and Reggae punch.
 At Sugar’s Place Downtown, have a classic meat-and-three experience with everything from chicken and waffles to fried catfish.
 They also have a delicious hearty breakfast for those looking to jumpstart their day with plenty of fuel.

 Supporting Black excellence means supporting Black-owned businesses.

 On Farish Street, a historic district that once was the undisputed hub for Jackson’s Black community, you can still find original businesses that graced the streets in the ‘50s, as well as new ones that are carrying the torch for Black businesses in Jackson today.
-Marshall’s Music & Bookstore continues to make history as the country’s oldest continuously operated Black-owned bookshop, making it a must-experience destination.
-And, if you head downtown, you’ll discover Lavish Boutique, a fashionable spot for ladies of all tastes.
+Marshall’s Music & Bookstore continues to make history as the country’s oldest continuously operated Black-owned bookshop, near another longtime favorite, Afrikan Art Gallery.
+You’ll also discover Lavish Boutique just west on Lamar Street, a fashionable spot for ladies of all tastes.

 Elsewhere in the city, other Black business owners help the city shine with thriving boutiques and retail stores that show off the city’s soul.
-Phillip Rollins, also known as DJ Young Venom, offers records, toys, comics, and space for the creative community at Offbeat, his alternative art and apparel store, now in downtown.
+Phillip Rollins, also known as DJ Young Venom, offers records, toys, comics, and space for the creative community at Offbeat, his alternative art and apparel store, in Downtown Jackson.
 Lofton + Co. provides the city with small-batch handmade candles, wax melts, soaps, and body scrubs.
-And, once a month in season, the Magnolia Sunset Market - a curated lineup of mostly Black artisan vendors - sets up shop at Foot Print Farms, run by banker-turned-farmer, Cindy Ayers-Elliot.
+And, once a month in season, the Magnolia Sunset Market - a curated lineup of mostly Black artisan vendors - sets up shop sometimes alongside another Black-lead market effort, Jxn Flea.

 While there are plenty of new businesses to explore in Jackson, an equally important part of experiencing the city is taking time to reflect upon its rich history.